 Ali Vaez is Iran Project Director at the International Crisis Group and Senior Adviser to ICG’s president.

-The core bargain for mutual return to compliance with the 2015 Joint Comprehensive Plan of Action (JCPOA) is straightforward: the United States would roll back sanctions that are inconsistent with the JCPOA, and Iran would roll back its nuclear program in line with the agreement’s limits.
+The core bargain for a mutual return to compliance with the 2015 Joint Comprehensive Plan of Action (JCPOA) is straightforward: the United States would roll back sanctions that are inconsistent with the JCPOA, and Iran would roll back its nuclear program in line with the agreement’s limits.
 The problem is that in practice things are much more complicated.